-Citrix Virtual Apps and Desktops Local Host Cache (LHC) is a high availability mechanism which, when enabled, allows end user connections to be established even when the Citrix VAD database instance is not online/available.
+Citrix Virtual Apps and Desktops (VAD) Local Host Cache (LHC) is a high availability mechanism which, when enabled, allows end user connections to be established even when the Citrix VAD database instance is not online/available.
 Citrix LHC mechanism is replacing the older DB Connection Leasing mechanism.
 Connection Leasing will eventually be deprecated in subsequent versions of Citrix VAD.
+This article provides a cross comparison of Citrix VAD local host cache vs connection leasing.

 The following graphic illustrates the Local Host Cache components and communication paths during normal operations.